by Chris Woodford. Last updated: August 1, 2016.

 - WWF: Rivers and lakes: protecting our freshwater ecosystems: Introduces WWF's work in conserving rivers and other inland waters.

-- Rivers and streams: A collection of useful river organizations listed on the Open Directory Project.
+- Rivers and streams: A slightly dated but still collection of useful river organizations listed on the Open Directory Project.

 - Thames: Secret River by Peter Ackroyd.
 Knopf, 2009.
 How the River Thames has dominated London life from ancient times to the present day.

 Data and statistics